-16.8 Condition on rules being displayed - The Gambling Commission has advised in its Guidance for local authorities that licensing authorities should attach a condition to track premises licences requiring the track operator to ensure that the rules are accessible to all customers .
-For example, the rules could be printed in the race-card or made available in leaflet form from the track office.

-16.9 Applications and plans - Plans for tracks need not be in a particular scale, but should be drawn to scale and should be sufficiently detailed to include the information required by regulations.
+- 16.8 Condition on rules being displayed The Gambling Commission has advised in its Guidance to licensing authorities that licensing authorities should attach a condition to track premises licences requiring the track operator to ensure that the rules are accessible to all customers.
+For example, the rules could be printed in the race-card or made available in leaflet form from the track office. - 16.9 Applications and plans Plans for tracks need not be in a particular scale, but should be drawn to scale and should be sufficiently detailed to include the information required by regulations.
 From the plans, the licensing authority will need to satisfy itself that the main areas where betting might take place are clearly identified.

-16.10 A track may be situated on agricultural land where the perimeter is not defined by virtue of an outer wall or fence, such as point-to-point race tracks.
+- 16.10 A track may be situated on agricultural land where the perimeter is not defined by virtue of an outer wall or fence, such as point-to-point race tracks.
 In such instances, where an entry fee is levied, track premises licence holders may erect temporary structures to restrict access to the premises.

-16.11 In the rare cases where the outer perimeter cannot be defined, it is likely that the track in question will not be specifically designed for the frequent holding of sporting events or races.
-In such cases betting facilities may be better provided through occasional use notices where the boundary of the premises does not need to be defined.

-16.12 This authority appreciates that it is sometimes difficult to define the precise location of betting areas on tracks.
-The precise location of where betting facilities are provided is not required to be shown on track plans, both by virtue of the fact that betting is permitted anywhere on the premises and because of the difficulties associated with pinpointing exact locations for some types of track.

-16.13 Applicants should provide sufficient information that this authority can satisfy itself that the plan indicates the main areas where betting might take place.
+Nothing in this policy amounts to a grant of planning permission or restrains the taking of enforcement action on planning grounds for tracks/ structures. - 16.11 In the rare cases where the outer perimeter cannot be defined, it is likely that the track in question will not be specifically designed for the frequent holding of sporting events or races.
+In such cases betting facilities may be better provided through occasional use notices where the boundary of the premises does not need to be defined. - 16.12 This authority appreciates that it is sometimes difficult to define the precise location of betting areas on tracks.
+The precise location of where betting facilities are provided is not required to be shown on track plans, both by virtue of the fact that betting is permitted anywhere on the premises and because of the difficulties associated with pinpointing exact locations for some types of track. - 16.13 Applicants should provide sufficient information that this authority can satisfy itself that the plan indicates the main areas where betting might take place.
 For race courses in particular, any betting areas subject to the "five times rule" (commonly known as betting rings) must be indicated on the plan.